-Dear Class Of 2020: Graduation Messages From Frontline Workers
+Dear Class Of 2020: Graduation Messages From Front-Line Workers

 In Puerto Rico we have a phrase that unites the whole island to stand together against any adversity: Puerto Rico se levanta — Puerto Rico will rise.

-To you I say, El mundo se levanta — The world will rise.
+To you I say, El mundo se levanta — the world will rise.

 You're here because you, too, have seen trying times and endured them.
 You're capable and can take on your next challenge.
 You have my respect.
 I take my hat off to you and congratulate you.

-Haley Watts, Grocery Store Cashier
+Haley Watts, grocery store cashier

 Dear Class of 2020,